IoannisAnastasi/JobSchedulingProject/README.md

 OrderDelivery calculates the order completion time based on set parameters and 3 different time scheduling algorithms and it outputs the results in a different text file.
 A report can then be created.

-The classes I(Christoforos Kontzias: 1134670) will implement are:
+The classes I ,(Christoforos Kontzias: 1134670) will implement are:
 OrderDelivery (handles the delivery process)
 Scheduler (defines scheduling basic behaviour) FCFSScheduler (handles FCFS scheduling  algorithm for use in this program)